We have placed cookies on your device to help make this website better.

 It might also allow the patient to watch or listen to the recording in their own time, so they can consider the risks and benefits of treatment options and make an informed decision.

-Under the Data Protection Act 1998, a patient can record a consultation as long as it's for their own use.
+Under data protection law, a patient can record a consultation as long as it's for their own use.

 You may wish to ask the patient to respect your confidentiality if you are concerned they will post the recording online or share it with others.
 Ultimately, however, it is difficult to stop a patient from sharing the recording if they are determined to.